Ai4Math/MATLAB-GUI/line_integral/README.md

 #### Input Components
 - At the core of the app are three input boxes, allowing you to specify the X, Y, and Z components of the vector field you wish to visualize corresponding to r = <x, y, z>.
 These components are the building blocks of your vector field plot.
 - There are also 3 more input boxes for inputting in the A(t), B(t), and C(t) components of the parametrized curve r(t).
 These components are used for plotting the line.
-- The Field Thickness Input is used to control how many vectors will appear on the plotting field.
+- The Field Thickness Input is used to control how many vectors will appear on the plotting field for each dimension.

 #### Plotting Range:
 - The app also provides an option to define the range of the plotting region.
 By default, this range spans from -3 to 3, but you can customize it to focus on specific areas of interest within the vector field.
 The lower bound should be smaller than the larger bound.